 - Buy new batteries that are in child-resistant packaging that needs to be opened with scissors.
 Once opened, keep the packet out of reach of children

-Learn more about button batteries by:
+To learn more about button batteries: